Durham Public Schools: Hillside

 Hillside High School is a four-year public high school.
 Of more than 300 historically black high schools that once operated in the state before desegregation, only five remain today, with Hillside being the oldest.
 The school features the International Baccalaureate Program and the Business and Finance Academy.
 "Students may study electronics, engineering, and child care through the Workforce Development courses, as well as traditional business classes".
 The school mascot is the hornet.
 Hillside is known for performing arts such as their award-winning Marching Band and Drama Department.
 Hillside students come from many middle school areas such as Rogers-Herr, Githens, Lowes Grove, Shepard, Brogden, and Lakewood.
-Hillside enrolled 1370 students in the 2017-2018 school year.
+Hillside enrolled 1370 students in the 2017–2018 school year.
 The schools current principal is Dr. William Logan.

 Jordan

 Charles E. Jordan High School is located on Garrett Road near Hope Valley Road in southwest Durham.
 The school mascot is the falcon.
 Jordan students come from many area middle schools such as Shepard, Githens, Lowe's Grove, and Rogers-Herr.
 The school features career pathways in Agriscience/Biotechnology and Commercial and Artistic Production.
 Other components of the Jordan community that have won national and state awards include the marching band, show choir, DECA (marketing and business), Future Farmers of America, Future Business Leaders of America, the foreign language program, and the school newspaper.
-Jordan enrolled 1,979 students in the 2017-2018 school year.
+Jordan enrolled 1,979 students in the 2017–2018 school year.
 The schools current principal is Susan Taylor.

 Northern

 Northern High School is a four-year public high school located in the northern part of Durham.
 Northern is one of Durham's seven public high schools.
 Students take 4 classes each day.
 Northern's mascot is a knight.
 Northern students come from some middle school such as Lucas, Brogden, and Carrington.
 Northern also offers specialty course programs like Culinary Arts, Astronomy, Sports Medicine, Mythology, and many more.
-Northern enrolled 1,536 students in the 2017-2018 school year.
-The schools current principal is Danny Gilfort.
+Northern enrolled 1,536 students in the 2017–2018 school year.
+The schools current principal is Emmet Alexander.
 It is in the process of being rebuilt on a new site approximately two miles away.

 Riverside

 Riverside High School is a four-year public high school located in Northern Durham.
 Opened in 1991, this school is one of seven public high schools in the Durham Public School System.
 Riverside students come from some middle school areas such as Carrington, Brogden, and Lucas.
 Riverside is SACS & NCDPI accredited, has the Project Lead the Way (PLTW) Engineering Magnet, and the Air Force JROTC Magnet.
-Riverside enrolled 1,826 students in the 2017-2018 school year.
-The schools current principal is Tonya Williams.
+Riverside enrolled 1,826 students in the 2017–2018 school year.
+The schools current principal is Gloria Woods-Weeks.